MCebreros/UnityMobileAlert/README.md

 # Unity Mobile Message

-Simple class that pops an iOS alert or an Android toast depending on what platform the code is running.
+Simple class that pops an iOS alert or an Android toast or an editor log, depending on what platform the code is running.

 Usage example: